top of page

 Whether it was potential patients with unrealistic expectations, those who disputed our pricing, or those who were unhappy with insurance policies, I learned that I didn't have to accommodate everyone.
 This newfound ability to turn down patients when necessary was a surprising and empowering aspect of running a ketamine clinic.

-5. The Joy and Responsibility of Ownership
+5. Responsibility of Ownership

 Wrapping Up